mikehuntemann/9x16/rebalancing-verticality/rebalancing-verticality.md

 We won't get rid of verticals, but we can change their capacities, reduce their extend of influence.

+and why tiktok may be excluded > too software / network specific and fast paced? > why even archive?

 - - - - - - - - - - -